thegetty/bronze-guidelines/content/vocabulary/chasing.md

 ---
 title: chasing
-weight: 465
+weight: 470
 type: page
 layout: vocabulary
 toc: false
 menu: false
-definition: The process of fine detailed “cold work” after casting and %%fettling%% that serves to correct or enhance the cast surface by removing and/or compressing metal using hand tools by punching, %%engraving%%, and/or %%chiseling%%, and in modern times also with power and pneumatic tools.
+definition: "The process of fine detailed “cold work” after casting and %%fettling%% that serves to correct or enhance the cast surface by removing and/or compressing metal using hand tools by punching, %%engraving%%, and/or %%chiseling%%, and in modern times also with power and pneumatic tools."
 ---

 <div class="backmatter">